Andreas Weimann: Watford loans

 On 19 January 2011, Weimann signed for Football League Championship club Watford on a loan deal for the remainder of the 2010–11 season.
 He made his debut ten days later in the fourth round of the FA Cup at home to League One leaders Brighton and Hove Albion; he replaced Will Buckley for the final ten minutes of the 1–0 loss.
 He then made his league debut against Crystal Palace at home on 1 February, scoring in the tenth minute of the 1–1 draw at Vicarage Road.
-He continued to play for Aston Villa's reserve side during his loan spell as he was only signed on a youth loan.
+He continued to feature for Aston Villa's reserve team during his loan spell, as the move was arranged as a youth loan agreement.
 He played 19 times in total for Watford, scoring 4 goals.

 Weimann returned to Aston Villa and made his first appearance of the 2011–12 season on 23 August 2011 in the second round of the League Cup in a home tie against Hereford United.
 He came on as a second-half substitute for Darren Bent as Villa progressed to the next stage of the competition, courtesy of a 2–0 win.
 Three days later on 26 August, he signed a new contract to keep him at Villa Park until 2014.
 But just hours after renewing his Aston Villa contract, Weimann returned to Watford in a second loan deal until January 2012.
 He made three Championship appearances against Birmingham City, Reading and Barnsley, while on 23 September, he was recalled early due to injury concerns.